binarymachines/mercury/README_quasr.md

 Once you've generated a config file, you must verify that the references in that file (for example, to user-defined Python modules) are correct.
 Modules defined in the globals section, for example, must reside in the project_home directory (or somewhere on the PYTHONPATH).
 Functions defined in a given job must actually exist in the designated global `qa_logic_module`.
 Template aliases referenced in a job must either be defined in the config file (surround the template alias with parentheses to refer to a template defined in the YAML file) or in the global template_module; service objects in the `service_module`, and so on.
 The mkcfg utility will not automatically check these conditions for you, as we expect that you may wish to create a skeleton config first, then fill in the blanks later.
-In any case, given a valid config file, the quasr program will inform you of any missing references or un-findable modules or functions.
+In any case, given a valid config file, the quasr program will inform you of any references to modules or functions that cannot be resolved.

 Issue quasr by itself at the terminal to generate a usage string.